 I read and sit with these ordination vows about once a month.
 Some months are easier than others, as you will notice there are no provisions in this promise concerning cold boilers in December, leaking roofs in April, or crashing computers containing all the Vestry minutes and financial files for the past three years.
 These divine mysteries are revealed to all clergy who serve in any parish ministry.
 I have had the privilege to live my ordination vows and promises in service to the gracious good people of St. Luke’s since September of 2001.
 I am their 23rd Rector, and the first woman to serve as their rector.

 These vows continue on page 532 in The Book of Common Prayer: I promised to respect and be guided by the pastoral direction of my Bishop, Bishop Gibbs; this is often a delight and a gift that puts me in the service of the greater church.
-I am presently a Trustee of the Diocese (till 2013) and have served on the Commission on Ministry, Diocesan Council, and other opportunities, as well as assist on committees at the Annual Diocesan Convention.
+I have served on the Board of Trustees, the Commission on Ministry, Diocesan Council, Standing Committee and other opportunities, as well as assist on committees at the Annual Diocesan Convention.

 I promised to be diligent in reading and study of the Holy Scriptures, seeking all knowledge of such things to make me a stronger and more able minister; to learn and to study, and travel through history and far away places that will make me a better preacher and teacher.
 I love this part!
 Thank You Jesus!
 Since I started first grade I have never missed a semester being in school either as student or teacher.
 I am adjunct faculty at Siena Heights University (1990 to present) and my most recent degree is from the University of Michigan Law School, graduated 2001.
 My undergraduate (Purdue 1974) and graduate studies( DePaul 1975, Chicago Theological Seminary 1990) are all in Philosophy and Theology, disciplines that create, recognize and support relationships of all kinds; the law degree gives me the skills to identify all the minutia and variables present and possible in those relationships.
 (And in our congregation there are so many years of earned wisdom, thousands of credit hours, and many graduate degrees; I secretly believe we are one of the smartest parishes in the Diocese!)